background

 503-960-0544

-Perhaps one of the most difficult decisions children of elderly parents must make is when to broach the topic of moving them and downsizing their current household goods.
-Perhaps you’re noticing your parents have lived in a home for decades with a precarious flight of stairs just waiting to spell disaster.
-Or your parents are looking to maximize their retirement and relocate to greener pastures.
+Perhaps one of the most difficult decisions children of elderly parents must make is when to broach the topic of moving and downsizing their current household goods.
+Maybe you’ve noticed your parents living in a home with a precarious flight of stairs that poses safety risks, or they’re seeking to maximize their retirement and relocate to a more manageable living situation.

 Approach the Topic with Kindness